apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     The I2C driver appears to be functional but is not yet well-tested.
   2017-12-16:  Added support for LPC54xx GPIO interrupts; added button
     support (with interrupts) to the NSH configuration.
-The button test is partially functional but appears to miss a lot of button- related events.
-More testing is needed.
+The button test appears to functional functional.
+There are noticeable delays in receiving the button events, especially when the button is released.
+But if you do not press the buttons too quickly all events are processed.
+This, I suspect, is a consequence of the strong glitch filtering that is enbled in the pin configuration.
+Snappier response my be obtainble with filtering off.

 Configurations
 ==============